A guide to optimizing your site for Iframely

 Ask the app’s support team about that information if needed.
 If you get click-throughs from the app with a correctly set up name in Iframely, you’ll get the name added as referring &utm_source=...

-If you’re an Iframely app owner, your app name is a string you will be soon able to submit in your settings.
-For now, reach out to support to configure.
+If you’re an Iframely app owner, add your app name in your settings.

 Knowing app name, you can optimize your website for it via {AppName}: